kolschew/InclusiveVcb/README.md

 # InclusiveVcb
-Code with the theory prediction for Vcb from q2 normalized and central moments
+Code with the theory prediction for Vcb from q2 normalized and centralized moments

 ## Installation
 To install the package run